certik/fastGPT/README.md

     python create_model.py --models_dir "models" --model_size "124M"

-Create an input file:

-    python encode_input.py \
-        "Alan Turing theorized that computers would one day become very powerful, but even he could not imagine" \
-        -n 20
+Now you can modify the `input` file to change the input string and set other parameters.

-Run (requires `model.dat` and `input.dat` in the current directory):
+Run (requires `model.dat` and `input` in the current directory):

     ./gpt2